More flooding expected even as Venetians mop up, wring out after high tide

 It’s a question that plays upon the mind of Pierpaolo Campestrini, director of the Lagoon Research Consortium, which looks into problems facing the Venetian lagoon.

-“We need a protection system for all of Venice,” said Campestrini as he showed NBC News where water poured into the crypt of Basilica di San Marco, the most famous of Venice’s countless churches.
+“We need a protection system for all of Venice,” Campestrini said as he showed NBC News where water poured into the crypt of the Basilica di San Marco, the most famous of Venice’s countless churches.

 The salt water, he said, did immeasurable damage to the brickwork and accelerated its aging.

-Campestrini said it was his generation’s job to ensure that jewels such as Basilica di San Marco, which dates back to the eleventh century, survives for generations to come.
+Campestrini said it was his generation’s job to ensure that jewels such as the Basilica di San Marco, which dates back to the 11th century, survive for generations to come.

 Saphora Smith reported from London.
 Erin McLaughlin and Mac William Bishop reported from Venice.